 Edgar wasn't sure how long he had been lying there, but he knew it must have been a long time when he finally heard the knock on the door jog him to full attention.
 Groggily he sat up a little, his head spinning wildly, his arms barely able to sustain him, he was so exhausted and weak.
 He had been so adamant to not sleep, to not subject himself to the nightmares he knew would follow, the drowsiness had made him temporarily forget what was coming.

-The door slowly opened and a woman stepped in.
+The door creaked opened and a woman slowly stepped in.

 Instantly, Edgar's senses were alert, and all thoughts of sleep and hunger were banished from his mind.
-It wasn't until that moment that it really hit him how terrifying the thought of facing another human right now really was.
+It wasn't until that moment that it really hit him how terrifying the thought of facing another human right now was.
 There was nothing to guarantee that this introduction would turn out any better than his last.
 Immediately he tensed, wishing he could sink right into the wall and turn invisible.
 There wasn't much he could do with his arms pinned down like this, though, so he conceded by bringing his knees up to his chest.

 "Edgar Parker?"the woman asked, spotting him hiding in the shadows.
-The sound of his name sounded strange to him, like a foreign word.
+The sound of his real name sounded strange to him, like a foreign word.
 It didn't belong to him.